By Atonement Licensing Advisory · Last reviewed: June 2026

 | 12.
 Discount | The headline percentage, last | After every structural term is set |

 The order matters.
-If you spend your negotiating power on discount first, you have nothing left to trade for the price cap or the repricing waiver, which are worth more over a three-year term than a few extra points off list.
+If you spend your negotiating power on discount first, you have nothing left to trade for the price cap or the repricing waiver, which are worth more over a three year term than a few extra points off list.
+A 60 percent discount with uncapped uplift and a live repricing clause is routinely worth less, in year three money, than a 50 percent discount with both protections in writing.

 Facing an Oracle renewal in the next two quarters?
 Our advisors run this playbook with you.